digitalcraftsman/hugo-freelancer-theme/README.md

 Pay attention to the `modalID`.
 It must be a unique integer and be incremented with each new project you want to add to the portfolio.
 Otherwise, the corresponding modal can't be rendered.

 Furthermore, you can use Markdown syntax for URLs like here `[text](//url.to/source)` in the description.
 Copy the image of an project inside `static/img/portfolio` and **just** enter the filename.

-### Make the contact form working

-Since this page will be static, you can use [formspree.io](//formspree.io/) as proxy to send the actual email.
-Your visitors can send up to a thousand emails each month for free to you.
-Follow the steps below:

-1. Enter your email address under 'email' in the config.toml
-2. Upload the generated site to your server
-3. Send a dummy email yourself to confirm your account
-4. Click the confirm link in the email from www.formspree.io
-5. You're done.
-Happy mailing!

 ### Nearly finished